ibadetazemi/-Tableau-Project/README.md

 Data Cleaning

-Initially, Data was very messy and uncleaned, so we used external tools to make it ready for the Visualization.
-Data cleaning has been done using Jupyter Notebook and Tableau Prep.
-Finally, the cleaned datasets of both the cities are merged in Jupyter Notebook to get the ‘Final Dataset’ which has been used for doing the visualizations.
+The data was not to bad, so we used external tools to make it ready for the Visualization.
+Data cleaning has been done using Jupyter Notebook and Tableau which has been used for doing the visualizations.

 Visualization Tool